AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 In the [previous post](/posts/dynamodb-efficient-filtering/), a paginated and filtered data model representing product comments was demonstrated.
 It was not a perfect solution as large number of redundant items were _manually_ created by our code.
 The number of permutations would increase dramatically if the queries got even slightly more complicated.

-Although this isn't a bad trade off if write volume is low and access patterns are unlikely to get more complex, we should iterate to see if we can do better.

 Previously, we had to write code and use DynamoDB Streams to write duplicate entries.
 DynamoDB has built-in functionality that can achieve more or less the same thing: global secondary indexes.

 In addition there was a desire to keep the client program simple and get an answer from a single request to DynamoDB.
-If we relax that possibly misguided notion and allow ourselves to issue multiple queries in parallel, gathering and processing the small amount of returned data within our client, we can end up with a better model.
+If we relax that possibly misguided notion and allow ourselves to issue multiple queries in parallel, gathering and processing the small amount of returned data within our client, we might end up with a better model.

-Let's apply both of these approaches and see what happens.
+Let's apply both approaches and see what happens.

 ## Access patterns